euan-forrester/photo-recommender/README.md

 Then create an IAM user within that account.
 This user will need to have various permissions to create different kinds of infrastructure.

-Copy the file `terraform/aws_credentials.example` to `terraform/aws_credentials` and copy the new user's AWS key and secret key into the new file you just created.
+Copy the file `terraform/aws_credentials.example` to `terraform/aws_credentials`
+- Copy the new user's AWS key and secret key into the new file you just created.

-Copy the file `terraform/terraform.tfvars.example` to `terraform/terraform.tfvars` and enter the CIDR of your local machine/network
+Copy the file `terraform/terraform.tfvars.example` to `terraform/terraform.tfvars`
+- Enter the CIDR of your local machine/network
+- Copy your ssh public key (contained in `~/.ssh/id_rsa.pub`.
+If that file doesn't exist, run `ssh-keygen -t rsa` to generate it)

 ### Run terraform